Heavy tetraquarks in the relativistic quark model: Introduction

-Many theoretical interpretations of these states were suggested in the literature (for recent reviews, see \cite{Liu:2019zoy,Brambilla:2019esw,Yang:2020atz} and references therein).
+Many theoretical interpretations of these states were suggested in the literature (for recent reviews, see \cite{Liu:2019zoy,Brambilla:2019esw,ghmwzz,osz,betal,lms} and references therein).
 Main of them are the following.
 The conventional $c\bar c$ states influenced by the open flavor thresholds.
 It is clear that such interpretation is inapplicable at least to the charged $Z$ states.
 However, the $c\bar c$ admixture may be present in some of the neutral states.
 Thus exotic interpretations were proposed.
-They include: \begin{enumerate} \item Molecules, which are two, loosely bound by meson exchanges, heavy mesons ($Q\bar q)(\bar Q q)$. \item Tetraquarks, which are tightly bound by the color forces four-quark $Q q\bar Q\bar q$ states. \item Hybrids, which are $Q\bar Q$-gluon states with excited gluonic degrees of freedom. \item Hadro-quarkonium, which are compact quarkonium states $Q\bar Q$ embedded in an excited light-quark matter. \item Kinematic or rescattering effects at corresponding thresholds. \end{enumerate}
+They include: \begin{enumerate} \item Molecules, which are two heavy mesons ($Q\bar q)(\bar Q q)$, loosely bound by meson exchanges \cite{ghmwzz}; \item {Tetraquarks, which are four-quark $Q q\bar Q\bar q$ states, tightly bound by the color forces}~\cite{i,mppr,efgtetr}; \item Hybrids, which are $Q\bar Q$-gluon states with excited gluonic degrees of freedom~\cite{os}; \item Hadro-quarkonium, which are compact quarkonium states $Q\bar Q$ embedded in an excited light-quark matter~\cite{v}; \item Kinematic or rescattering effects at corresponding thresholds~\cite{vbr}; { \item $Q\bar Q$ core plus molecular-like components~\cite{vbr1}.} \end{enumerate}

 In this review we consider these exotic heavy mesons as heavy tetraquarks \cite{mppr,efgtetr,efgextetr,efgl,efgb}.
 Our main assumption is the following one.
 Tetraquarks are composed from a diquark and antidiquark in color $\bar 3$ and 3 configurations, which are bound by color forces.
 This assumption reduces the very complicated four-body relativistic calculation to a more simple two-step two-body calculation.
 First, a diquark $d$ (antidiquark $\bar d$) is considered as a $qq'$ ($\bar q \bar q'$) bound state (as in baryons).
 Note, that only the color triplet configuration contributes since there is a repulsion between quarks in a color sextet.
 Second, a tetraquark is considered as the $d\bar d'$ bound state where constituents are assumed to interact as a whole.
 This means that there are no separate interactions between quarks, composing a diquark, and antiquarks, composing an antidiquark \cite{efgtetr}.
 The resulting tetraquark has a typical hadronic size.
 We consider diquarks in the ground state only, as in the case of heavy baryons \cite{hbar}.
 All excitations are assumed to be in $d\bar d$ bound system.
 A rich spectroscopy is predicted since both radial and orbital excitations can occur between diquarks.
 However, the number of predicted excited states is significantly less than in a pure four-body picture of a tetraquark.